MakanFar/MakanFar.github.io/resume/index.md

 &nbsp; &nbsp; &nbsp; AI / Computer Vision

-: > I was the president of Formula Student club at my previous university.
-Using deep Convolutional Neural Network and CV to detect road blocks, designed a self-driving vehicle that won a prize at Teknofest competition in Turkey.
+: > Developed a self-driving vehicle prototype that won a prize at Teknofest competition in Turkey.

 `2021-2022` **Covid-19 monitoring with AI enabled camera**

 &nbsp; &nbsp; &nbsp; AI / Computer Vision

-: > I was student group leader for the SEN444 final project.
-We developed a social distancing violation detection, face and face mask detection monitoring system using object detection, clustering and Convolution Neural Network (CNN) based binary classifier.
+: > Developed a social distancing and face mask detection system using object detection, and Convolution Neural Network (CNN).

 ---------------------------------------------------------------------------------